-Yes X No

-Explanation of the R
+Explanation of the Rules

-Article 15.5 of the Board's Regulations states that if the also the chief executive of the Company (which is not the authorize one of its independent directors to be able Board or the inclusion of new items on the agenda, in of the concerns of the external directors and oversee CHAIRMAN.
-If the event that one or more of the Corr independent directors, the Board shall empower ar referred to in this paragraph.
+Article 15.5 of the Board's Regulations states that if the CHAIRMAN of the Board of Directors is also the chief executive of the Company (which is not the case at the moment), the Board shall authorize one of its independent directors to be able to request the call to meeting of the Board or the inclusion of new items on the agenda, in order to be able to coordinate and voice the concerns of the external directors and oversee the evaluation by the Board of its CHAIRMAN.
+If the event that one or more of the Company's Vice Chairmen are considered independent directors, the Board shall empower any of them to perform the functions referred to in this paragraph.